nchain-innovation/tcpBridge/README.md

-# Bridging your blockchain to Bitcoin SV
+# Bridging Ethereum and Sui to Bitcoin SV

 > [!WARNING]
 > All smart contracts provided in this repo is for research, experiments and demostrations only.
 They have not been audited for security.
 Deloying them to mainnet may cause loss of funds.